Tag: Blue Light

 The Importance of Healthy Vision on National Video Games Day

 Are you noticing that your eyes are feeling dry, sore or just uncomfortable after staring at your screen all day?
 We’ve got news for you!
-The blue light emitted from your devices can be harmful to your eyes.
+The blue light emitted from your devices – your computer, tablet, tv or cell phone – can be harmful to your eyes.
+Here’s why and what to do for healthy vision.

 Most of us are using a device that emits blue light throughout the day, with studies suggesting that 60% of people spend more than 6 hours a day in front of a digital device.